|

 Back to Top

-- Make sure that you correctly typed the registration code into Note-ED.
+- Make sure that you have downloaded the latest version of Note-ED

 - Make sure that you have appropriate access rights to the Registry